 Chris Fallon serves as President of Duke Energy Sustainable Solutions.
 In this role, he is responsible for the strategy, asset development, financing and operations for Duke Energy’s commercial renewables business, which includes products and services offered by several Duke Energy subsidiaries – Duke Energy Renewables, REC Solar and Duke Energy One.

-Chris Fallon serves as president of Duke Energy Renewables and senior vice president of delivery and operations within the energy solutions organization for Duke Energy.
-He is responsible for the company’s delivery and operations function, which includes large-scale renewable asset operations, as well as the small-scale renewable business, project development, project delivery, project operations and asset management functions across the energy solutions portfolio.
+Before assuming his current position in May 2021, Chris served as senior vice president of delivery and operations within the energy solutions organization for Duke Energy.
+He was responsible for the company’s delivery and operations function, which includes large-scale renewable asset operations, as well as the small-scale renewable business, project development, project delivery, project operations and asset management functions across the energy solutions portfolio.

+Chris currently serves on the board and executive committee for American Clean Power Association, as well as on the boards of REC Solar, Phoenix Energy Technologies and Duke-ATC (DATC) Transmission.
 Chris received Bachelor of Science and Master of Science degrees in electrical engineering from Clemson University.
 He is a registered professional engineer in North Carolina.